 Server-Side Template Injection (SSTI)

-Server-Side Template Injection (SSTI) is a critical web application vulnerability that occurs when attackers inject malicious template directives into a server-side template engine.
-Unlike traditional injection attacks, SSTI exploits the template engine's native syntax, allowing adversaries to execute arbitrary code on the server and potentially take full control of the application.
+Server-Side Template Injection (SSTI) is a severe web application vulnerability that occurs when attackers manipulate template engines by injecting malicious directives.
+Unlike traditional injection attacks, SSTI exploits the template engine's native syntax, enabling adversaries to execute arbitrary code on the server and potentially gain full control of the application.

-- Critical Risk: SSTI can lead to remote code execution (RCE), data breaches, and complete server compromise if left unaddressed.
+- Critical Impact: Can lead to remote code execution (RCE), data breaches, and complete server compromise.

-- Vulnerable Engines: Common template engines like Jinja2, Twig, Pug, Smarty, and ERB are susceptible.
+- Prevalence: Affects applications using template engines like Jinja2, Twig, Pug, Smarty, and ERB.

 How SSTI Works